ni/instrumentstudio-plugin-labview/Example/README.md

 # G Plug-In Example

-This is a G plug-in example that demonstrates the usage of InstrumentStudio SDK APIs.
+This is a G plug-in example that demonstrates how to host custom LabVIEW applications directly into the InstrumentStudio environment.
 It allows the user to read/write the Edit Time and Run Time Configurations, get the InstrumentStudio project path, and update the running status of the InstrumentStudio softpanel.

-It will run indefinitely as long as the SoftPanel or InstrumentStudio window that contains the plugin is open.
+It will run indefinitely as long as the SoftPanel or InstrumentStudio window that contains the plug-in is open.

 ## Features